-- New water tower is planned to be built on the east side of Hwy 52 City of Hampton. - County Road 47 Dakota County: Northfield Boulevard (County Road 47) between Dahomey Avenue (Minnesota Highway 3) and Hampton Boulevard (County Road 50) needs pavement resurfacing.
+- New water tower is planned to be built on the east side of Hwy 52 City of Hampton.
+Start of construction is expected spring of 2025 with final completion expected in 2026. - County Road 47 Dakota County: Northfield Boulevard (County Road 47) between Dahomey Avenue (Minnesota Highway 3) and Hampton Boulevard (County Road 50) needs pavement resurfacing.
 Construction is set to start in summer 2025. - Hwy 52 corridor, between 145th St E and 280th St E, is undergoing construction to improve the ride, safety, and traffic flow.
 Construction is scheduled to last from summer 2022 through fall 2024. - There are additional technology park projects being proposed within Dakota County.
 Construction on these vary and if developed, would be phased over the next 2-20 years.

-24 Minnesota Rules, part 4410.0200, subpart 11a
+25 Minnesota Rules, part 4410.0200, subpart 11a